KunjanMalik/linux/README-Assignment3.md

 # Questions

-1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
+**1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.**
-Answer: We worked in a team of 2.
+**Answer: We worked in a team of 2.**
-Shivam Shrivastav and Kunjan Malik.
+**Shivam Shrivastav and Kunjan Malik**
 We both did the other assignments together and researched together about this assignment as well.
 Shivam researched about all the exits reasons NOT enabled/handled in SDM.
 Kunjan researched about all the exits reasons NOT enabled/handled in KVM.